AckerlyXu/heima/articles/redis-cache/cache-how-to-import-export-data.md

 Azure Redis Cache supports RDB import up through RDB version 7.

-### <a name="will-my-cache-be-available-during-an-importexport-operation" id="is-my-cache-available-during-an-importexport-operation"></a> Is my cache available during an Import/Export operation?
+### Is my cache available during an Import/Export operation?
 * **Export** - Caches remain available and you can continue to use your cache during an export operation.
 * **Import** - Caches become unavailable when an import operation starts, and become available for use when the import operation completes.

-### <a name="can-i-use-importexport-with-redis-cluster"></a> Can I use Import/Export with Redis cluster?
+### Can I use Import/Export with Redis cluster?
 Yes, and you can import/export between a clustered cache and a non-clustered cache.
 Since Redis cluster [only supports database 0](cache-how-to-premium-clustering.md#do-i-need-to-make-any-changes-to-my-client-application-to-use-clustering), any data in databases other than 0 isn't imported.
 When clustered cache data is imported, the keys are redistributed among the shards of the cluster.

-### <a name="how-does-importexport-work-with-a-custom-databases-setting"></a> How does Import/Export work with a custom databases setting?
+### How does Import/Export work with a custom databases setting?
 Some pricing tiers have different [databases limits](cache-configure.md#databases), so there are some considerations when importing if you configured a custom value for the `databases` setting during cache creation.

 * When importing to a pricing tier with a lower `databases` limit than the tier from which you exported: